jimbateson/jatalie-heights/README.md

 * ~~Better way or sharing includes for the walk list items~~
 * Responsive tidy up
 * ~~Improve npm tasks for the static build, making it easier to add these new features!~~
-* Add all walks from the Todo list we have in a Google Doc
+* Add all walks from the Todo list we have in a Google Doc - Need to find a way to automatically do this, possibly using JSON?
+Taking far too long manually!
 * Once all walk Todo items added, have a better way to sort them, and then possibly filter them by location etc
 * Get better at writing blog posts!
 * Add an equipment page (need to think of sufficient content)
 * Format walk dates correctly (30th December 2018 for example)
+* Add service worker